-The hummingbird is an studio of 35 m² for 2 people with air conditioned, situated in the Pura Vida Valley and only a few hundred of meters from the principal road between Quepos and Manuel Antonio.
+The hummingbird is an studio of 35 m² for 2 people with air conditioned and pool, situated in the Pura Vida Valley and only a few hundred of meters from the principal road between Quepos and Manuel Antonio.
 Located on the side of a hill in the middle of the peaceful jungle, you will be able to take advantage of nature and discover the wildlife and luxurious flora of Costa Rica.

 Just outside the entrance to the Pura Vida Valley, you have access to a bus stop that for less than $0.50 can drive you to the center of Manual Antonio, gay/gay friendly restaurants and night life, to the town of Quepos, or to the beach.
 (All within 15 mns).

 You can also reach the center of town or the beach on foot.
 Many taxis are also available for the average price of $5.
 Less than 3 km away, there is a full gym less where you will receive a friendly welcome.

 Please note that Quepos/Manuel Antonio is a very popular tourist destination with many bars and lively restaurants along the main road, creating an energetic evening atmosphere.
 After enjoying our great bars and restaurants, many visitors find it preferable to have accommodations a little removed from the nightlife on the main road.
 The villa Mar y Sol guarantees you calm and serenity day and night during your stay.